KxSystems/docs/docs/ml/toolkit/xval.md

 ## `.ml.xv.mcsplit`

-_Monte Carlo cross validation using randomized non-repeating indices_
+_Monte Carlo cross-validation using randomized non-repeating indices_

 Syntax: `.ml.xv.mcsplit[p;n;x;y;f]`

 Where

 -   `p` is a float between 0 and 1 representing the percentage of data within the validation set
--   `n` is the number of repetitions of this cross validation procedure
+-   `n` is the number of repetitions of this cross-validation procedure
 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function taking data as input

-returns output of `f` applied to each of the cross validation splits
+returns output of `f` applied to each of the cross-validation splits

 ```q
 q)m:10000